core-wg/resource-directory/draft-ietf-core-resource-directory.md

           <t hangText="URI Template:">/{+location}{?lt,con}</t>
           <t hangText="URI Template Variables:">
           	<list>
- 				<t hangText="location := ">This is the Location path returned by the RD as a result of a successful registration.</t>
+ 				<t hangText="location := ">This is the Location path returned by the RD as a result of a successful earlier registration.</t>
 <!--
  				<t hangText="et := ">Endpoint Type (optional).
 The semantic type of the endpoint.
 The maximum length of this parameter is 63 btyes.
 Optional.</t>
 -->
           		<t hangText="lt := ">Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
  				<t hangText="con := ">Context (optional).
 This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
 Optional.
-In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed. </t>
+In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed.
+This parameter is compulsory when the directory is filled by an installation tool.</t>
           	</list>

           </t>